Peabody Awards: Award announcements and ceremonies

-Each spring, the Peabody Awards Board of Jurors announce award recipients for work released during the previous year.
+Each spring, the Peabody Awards Board of Jurors announces award recipients for work released during the previous year.
 Traditionally, the winners' announcements have been made via a simple press release and/or a press conference.
 An April 2014 segment of CBS This Morning included an announcement of 2013 Peabody winners.
 In April 2015, the 2014 Peabodys were revealed over an 8-day period, with the entertainment-based recipients revealed on ABC's Good Morning America.

-Formal presentation of the Peabody Awards is traditionally held in late May or early June.
-For many years, the awards were given during a luncheon in New York City.
+The formal presentation of the Peabody Awards is traditionally held in late May or early June.
+The awards were given during a luncheon in New York City for many years.
 The ceremony moved to a red carpet evening event for the first time on May 31, 2015, with Fred Armisen serving as host.
 Several famous names have served as Peabody Awards ceremony hosts over the years, among them Walter Cronkite, Lesley Stahl, Jackie Gleason, Jon Stewart, Morley Safer, Craig Ferguson, Larry King, and Ira Glass.
 From 2014 to 2016, the Peabody Awards aired on a tape-delayed basis on the TV channel Pivot.
-On June 2, 2017, a television special of the 76th Annual Peabody Awards Ceremony was broadcast on both PBS and FUSION networks.
+On June 2, 2017, a television special of the 76th Peabody Awards aired on PBS and Fusion.

-Peabody Awards Archive
+Brown Media Archives & Peabody Awards Collection

-The Peabody Awards Collection is the flagship of The Walter J. Brown Media Archive & Peabody Awards Collection.
+The Peabody Awards Collection is the flagship of The Walter J. Brown Media Archives & Peabody Awards Collection.
 The archives are housed in the Richard B. Russell Building Special Collections Libraries on the north campus of The University of Georgia.
 The mission of the Peabody Archive is to preserve, protect, and provide access to the moving image and sound materials that reflect the collective memory of broadcasting and the history of the state of Georgia and its people.
 The collection contains nearly every entry for the first major broadcast award given in the United States.
 Entries began in 1940 for radio and 1948 for television, and at least 1,000 new entries are received every year—programs created by local, national, and international producers.
 The collection provides a cultural cross-section of television from its infancy to the present day, featuring news, documentary, entertainment, educational, and children's programming.
 Once judging is complete, all entries are moved to the Main Library for in-depth cataloging, access, and long-term preservation.

 In 2017 the Walter J. Brown Media Archives & Peabody Awards Collection at the University of Georgia (BMA) and WGBH, on behalf of the American Archive of Public Broadcasting, were awarded a grant from the National Historical Publications and Records Commission to digitize, preserve, and provide access to approximately 4,000 hours of public broadcasting programming nominated for a George Foster Peabody Award between 1941 and 1999.
 The full collection will eventually comprise 4,000 digitized hours of audio and video recordings from 230 local, state, and regional public broadcasting stations in 46 states as well as Puerto Rico and the District of Columbia.